WordPress Integration

 "Authentication Failed"

-• Check that your username is correct.
+• Check that your username is correct (this is your WordPress username, not your email).

 • Ensure your user account has "Editor" or "Administrator" permissions.